hashicorp/consul/website/source/docs/agent/options.html.md

         <a href="#acl_tokens_default">`default`</a> will be used.
         <br/><br/>
         This token must at least have write access to the node name it will register as in order to set any of the node-level information in the catalog such as metadata, or the node's tagged addresses.
-There are other places this token is used, please see [ACL Agent Token](/docs/guides/acl.html#acl-agent-token) for more details.

         * <a name="acl_tokens_agent_master"></a><a href="#acl_tokens_agent_master">`agent_master`</a> -
         Used to access <a href="/api/agent.html">agent endpoints</a> that require agent read